Koala

 In the area of an established group, individuals will have a number of trees that are theirs and a number of trees that mark the edge of their range.

-They rarely leave the trees as the trees offer security, and when they do it is largely to move to another tree for food.
+They rarely leave the trees as the trees offer security, and when they do it is largely to move to another tree for food or, as in the video, to get a drink when it's very hot.

 They have a variety of sounds which they use for communication.
 Mothers and babies make soft clicking and squeaking sounds, they will gently murmur to each other, or they will grunt if they are cross.
 All of them can let out an alarming, high-pitched scream when they are afraid.